MitchellTesla/Cpp-guide/README.md

 # C++ programming language (complete)
-a comprehensive guide to the C++ programming language - Justin Mitchell
+comprehensive guide to the C++ programming language written by Justin Mitchell